rehierl/node-tree-outliner/1-2-node-trees/_todo.md

 # TODOs

-scientific knowledge is invaluable to all as a whole, but has almost no value to one or some
+scientific knowledge is invaluable to all as a whole, but has almost no value to a few

-consecutive used synonymously to strictly subsequent
+"consecutive" used with same meaning as "strictly subsequent"